top of page

 Quote: "Marketing is not about having a big budget; it’s about having a big idea."

-Levinson introduced Guerrilla Marketing, emphasizing unconventional, cost-effective marketing tactics for small businesses.
+Levinson introduced Guerrilla Marketing, which emphasizes unconventional, cost-effective tactics for small businesses.

 Strategy:

-• Leverage creativity to make a big impact with a small budget.
+• Leverage creativity to make a big impact on a limited budget.

-• Use viral marketing techniques to generate buzz.
+• Employ viral marketing techniques to generate excitement.

-• Be resourceful—partnerships, grassroots efforts, and storytelling can be powerful tools.
+• Be resourceful.
+Use partnerships, grassroots efforts, and storytelling as powerful tools.

 Final Thoughts